Misunderstanding

 I was waiting in the rain for hours

-You were late
+And you were late

 Since then I've been running around trying to find you

-Jumped in my car, I went round there
+Jumped in my car, I went 'round there

-I still don't believe it
+Still, don't believe it

 He was just leaving

-There must be some kind of mistake.
+There must be some kind of mistake (ooh-ooh-ooh-ooh-ooh)

 Publisher: Audiam, Inc., CONCORD MUSIC PUBLISHING LLC